Rejjy-emerald/Sales-Data-Analysis/README.md

 # Sales Data Analysis

 ## 📌 Overview
 This project analyzes sales data to uncover trends, visualize revenue distribution, and build a predictive model for revenue forecasting.
 The dataset contains sales-related information such as revenue, unit cost, unit price, and cost across various products and countries.
-This is a data analysis project that examines sales data to uncover insights, trends, and potential predictive models.
-The project involves data cleaning, exploratory data analysis (EDA), visualization, and machine learning modeling.

 ## 🎯 Objective
 The objective of this project is to analyze sales data to: